ajlanghorn/aws-ako20-cicd-security/content/Dependency Checking/_index.md

 - the vulnerability's CWE number
 - the severity of the vulnerability

-{{% notice tip %}} CVE is a dictionary that provides definitions of publicly disclosed vulnerabilities and exposures in software packages, published both commercially and on an open basis. {{% /notice %}}
+CVE is a dictionary that provides definitions of publicly disclosed vulnerabilities and exposures in software packages, published both commercially and on an open basis.

 Click the `+` symbol to the left of an entry to view more information about the issue.